-However, seniors in Washington can still find affordable car insurance.
-Our guide provides tips on securing the cheapest rates for seniors in Washington and helps save on auto insurance premiums.
+But that doesn’t mean seniors can’t find good deals on car insurance.
+Our guide will help you find the cheapest rates for seniors in Washington and learn other ways to save on auto insurance premiums.

-- In Washington, a 75-year-old driver pays for a full coverage policy 14% more a 65-year-old driver.
+- A 75-year-old driver in Washington pays 14% more a full coverage policy than a 65-year-old driver.

 Cheapest car insurance companies for seniors in Washington